luci/luci-go/lucicfg/doc/README.md

 * **name**: name of the realm.
 Must match `[a-z0-9_\.\-/]{1,400}` or be `@root` or `@legacy`.
 Required.
 * **extends**: a reference or a list of references to realms to inherit permission from.
 Optional.
 Default (and implicit) is `@root`.
 * **bindings**: a list of [luci.binding(...)](#luci.binding) to add to the realm.
+* **enforce_in**: a list of LUCI service IDs that should enforce this realm's permissions.
+Children realms inherit and extend this list.
+Used only during Realms migration to gradually roll out the enforcement realm by realm, service by service.